pink background for pediatric counselors near me page

 • Are they showing regression in previously acquired skills, such as bedwetting or thumb-sucking?

 Ultimately communication is key - you will know your child’s behavioral patterns better than anyone.
-Trust your instincts as a parent, if you sense something is amiss or your child appears to be struggling seeking the opinion of counselor can help determine if therapy is appropriate.
+Trust your instincts as a parent, if you sense something is amiss or appears to be struggling, seeking the opinion of a child counselor can help determine if therapy is appropriate.

 Please also note that if your child has experienced a traumatic event, loss, or major life change, therapy can provide crucial support.
 Our counselors are trauma informed practitioners licensed in Florida and are equipped to address various traumatic events that may be negatively impacting your child or teen.